-A fintech unit of Axiata Group, Malaysia’s biggest wireless firm by revenue, is weighing raising $50m to $100m in a new funding round, Bloomberg
+A fintech unit of Axiata Group, Malaysia’s biggest wireless firm by revenue, is weighing raising $50m to $100m in a new funding round, Bloomberg reported.

 Boost is working with a financial adviser on the potential fundraising, which may give the startup a valuation of several hundred million dollars.
 The funding round would help finance the expansion of Boost’s digital banking operations.

 Nomura’s Thawani expects mid-sized companies to drive India M&A.

 Nomura expects mergers and acquisitions in India will regain momentum after a slow start this year, as Indian and overseas companies look to join private equity and sovereign wealth funds in buying assets.

 “Indian corporates will start becoming buyers of assets rather than sellers,” Amit Thawani, Nomura head of India coverage investment banking.

 Japan-Based VC firm GLOBIS Capital closes Fund VII at $543m.
 (FS)

 Japan-based venture capital firm GLOBIS Capital Partners has announced the final close of Fund VII at $543m, DealStreetAsia reported.

 With a maximum investment of $75m per company, Fund VII is GCP’s largest fund ever.
 The fund invests in startups looking to update large industries in Japan that can be expanded globally and aims to create unicorn and decacorn companies that break into new domestic markets.